techstacksavvy/Bite-Size-Python/README.md

-# Bite-Size-Python
-Python for Beginners, Intro to Python and Python Projects
+# My Journey to Python Proficiency

+Material List

+Bite-Size-Python : An Introduction to Python Programming

+By April Speight